Cristián Muñoz (footballer, born 1983): Managerial career

 Following his retirement as a professional player, he coached free agents at the SIFUP (Professional Footballers' Trade Union).
 On second half 2022, he took his first challenge as head coach in a professional club after joining Santiago Morning in the Primera B de Chile, being released in May 2023.

 In 2024, he signed with Barnechea.

 In 2025, Muñoz switched to Universidad de Concepción and won the 2025 Liga de Ascenso.

+In December 2025, Muñoz assumed as manager of Palestino.
+He was released on 24 April 2026.
+On 4 August 2026, he returned to Universidad de Concepción.

 Personal life

-He is nicknamed La Nona, a spanish form of Nonna (grandmother in Italian).
+He is nicknamed La Nona, a Spanish form of Nonna (grandmother in Italian).
 This nickname was given by his teammate Gamadiel García when he was 21 years old, due to the fact that he had many wrinkles in the face.